adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 $
 ```

-Congratulations, the home page shows the title of the two posts.
-The posts themselves are still empty, but let's take a moment to appreciate what we've done.
+Congratulations, the home page shows the title of the two logs.
+The logs themselves are still empty, but let's take a moment to appreciate what we've done.
 Your template now generates output dynamically.
 Believe it or not, by inserting the range command inside of those curly braces, you've learned everything you need to know to build a theme.
 All that's really left is understanding which template will be used to generate each content file and becoming familiar with the commands for the template engine.

 And, if that were entirely true, this tutorial would be much shorter.
 There are a few things to know that will make creating a new template much easier.
 Don't worry, though, that's all to come.

-### Add Content to the Posts
+### Add Content to the Logs

-We're working with posts, which are in the content/post/ directory.
-That means that their section is "post" (and if we don't do something weird, their type is also "post").
+We're working with logs, which are in the content/log/ directory.
+That means that their section is "log" (and if we don't do something weird, their type is also "log").

 Hugo uses the section and type to find the template file for every piece of content.
 Hugo will first look for a template file that matches the section or type name.
 If it can't find one, then it will look in the _default/ directory.
-There are some twists that we'll cover when we get to categories and tags, but for now we can assume that Hugo will try post/single.html, then _default/single.html.
+There are some twists that we'll cover when we get to categories and tags, but for now we can assume that Hugo will try log/single.html, then _default/single.html.

 Now that we know the search rule, let's see what we actually have available: